Responding to climate change in Tanzania by strengthening dryland governance and planning

 Building on the experience of the Adaptation Consortium in Kenya, a number of districts in Northern and Central Tanzania are building their readiness as future sub-national 'executing entities', to access and disburse climate finance in support of community-prioritised adaptation.
 The districts are piloting the devolved climate finance mechanism and sharing learning horizontally to other districts and vertically to government ministries and beyond.

-With funding from UKaid, the DCF Consortium is supporting the three districts to:
+With funding from UKaid, the DCF Consortium supported the three districts to:

 - Establish devolved district level climate finance mechanisms